 - + Payments made at or before the commencement date of the lease

 - – Lease incentives

 - + Estimated costs for restoration or removal/disposal per IAS 37 Provisions, Contingent Liabilities, and Contingent Assets

 GASB 87 requires a lessee to recognize an intangible right-to-use lease asset, referred to as a lease asset, in conjunction with a lease liability.
 However, in order to do so, the reporting entity must have the right to control and obtain economic benefit from the present service capacity of the underlying asset.

-In addition, certain types of leases are exempt from recognizing a right-to-use asset and lease liability under GASB 87 and they include:
+In addition, the following types of leases are exempt from recognizing a right-to-use asset and lease liability under GASB 87: